bilawalHussain5646/Flask-Based-Excel-to-JSP-Page-Generator/README.md

 1. Open the web application.
 2. Upload an Excel file with the predefined structure.
 3. The system processes the data and generates an JSP Page file.
-4. Download the generated JSP Page file for AEM integration.
+4. Download the generated JSP Page file for LG CMS integration.

 ## File Structure